sajessop/LightTheDepths/README.md

 LED details:
 LEDs consist of Cree XPG3 Royal Blue on a 6 UP PCB.
 Driven by CUTE-48-1.00W DC DC driver.
 LEDs are wired in series strings of two LEDs and each string has its own driver.
 The three drivers are wired in parallel to the battery.
 An Anna-40-60-S-XP-G optic is used to direct light and a heatsink to move heat away from LEDs.
 All LED and wiring equiptment was sourced from: https://www.cutter.com.au/
+Blue lights are used to minimise the behavioural impact of the lights on fishes.